bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 * After that just click on Generate Token button which will set the new access_token in API Key field at clickup backend level.
 * Note: All the credential fields for API key authentication and OAuth 2.0 authentication are available for Production mode as well as Test mode.

+**Other Configuration:**

+* To correctly import or export the project and tasks we should select one workspace(team) at the time of generation authentication code if authentication type is Oauth authentication or provide one workspace id(team) if auth type is API key.
+* We can import projects and tasks from more than one space(URI/Test location).
+At the time of export if folder id is no provided it will be exported to first space id.
+* Creating different backend for workspaces(team) and location(space id) is recommended.

 **Features & Highlights**
 *************************